 A kiosk offering dine in and takeaway food and drink options is expected to further boost the amenity of Regatta Park.
 The kiosk is being funded and delivered by Penrith City Council, and a Development Application is currently being assessed.

 The historic Police Cottage at Regatta Park has been restored and transformed into a café and restaurant, with outside seating that offers diners magnificent views of the Nepean River.
-It is expected to open in January 2023.
 Find out more here